mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # While this is set to true players will be limited in how many pages they can create
   # Limitation is determined by cmi.book.pages.§f[20to100]§6 permission node and by default players can create 20 pages
   LimitBooks: true
+  # While enabled we will prevent items being teleported with end portal and end beacons
+  BlockEndPortalItemTransfers: true
+  # When enabled we will not allow usage of riptide while player has pweather set to rain while players world is in sunny state
+  Riptide: true
+  Placeholders:
+    blocked:
+      # By default we are blocking PAPI %checkitem_...% placeholder to avoid potential serious issues with it
+      # Only disable this if you have dedicated protection for it
+      checkItem: true
 Vault:
   # If your having issues with vault grabbing correct players' group or balance, consider to turn this to false
   Money: true